 Fire Department units are dispatched according to information received

-always be the citizen who needs help.
+citizen who needs help.

 How come I see fire trucks with full lights and sirens go

 through a red light at intersections and then, after they go through,

 they turn off their lights and slow down?

 As explained in the previous answer, sometimes several units are

 dispatched to the same incident.
 The first unit may have arrived on the